-The school governors, the Head Teacher and the Designated Safeguarding Lead will assess the level of risk within the school and put actions in place to reduce that risk.
-Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of children by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy
+The school governors, the Head Teacher/Designated Safeguarding Lead will assess the level of risk within the school and put actions in place to reduce that risk.
+Risk assessment

 The school Prevent Action Plan template may be used to demonstrate how the organisation is fulfilling the Prevent duty.
 Please see Appendix 11 for further information